 API usage is different: somewhere in the code, you need to specify the username and password, probably in plain text.
 As the control panel uses the same user credentials as the API, somebody with access to the API code can find your password and log in to the control panel.

 To prevent this from happening, you can obscure your API password, which is called hashing.
 Rather than your plain text password, you use a hashed version of it to authenticate your API session.
 You can find this password hash in your contact’s details.

 Most customers log in to the Openprovider control panel from just a selected set of locations: office, home, or via a VPN connection.
 API access is often even more limited: just one server maintains the API connection.

 Having this knowledge, you can decide to limit API or control panel access to just a couple of IP addresses.
 Somebody trying to connect from another IP address will get an error message.
 You can define and manage this whitelisting through the contact details pages.

-The contrary of whitelisting is blacklisting: allow access from any IP address except one or a few.
+The contrary of whitelisting is blacklisting: allowing access from any IP address except one or a few.

 Whitelisting and blacklisting is defined on user level (each user can be assigned a different set of IP addresses) and access level (API or control panel).
 Both IPv4 and IPv6 are supported, as are IP ranges.

-Setting up two-factor authentication is done within a minute through the special settings page.
+Setting up two-factor authentication can be done within a minute through the control panel.
 Two-factor authentication can be configured per user.

-Knowing the various ways in which Openprovider helps you keeping your account secure, it’s time to investigate your current account.
-Are the access credentials still safe enough for your personal situation?
+Knowing the various ways in which Openprovider helps you keep your account secure, it’s time to investigate your current account.
+Are your access credentials still safe enough for your personal situation?
 Review the tools mentioned in this blog post and set the right security level for your account!